leonlinsx/minimal-mistakes/_posts/2020-09-30-invest-in-others.md

 2. I say this not knowing the current state of relationships Beyonce has with any of these people, and it's more to just illustrate the point, as you'll see shortly
 3. Life goals.
 The lightsaber battles and spooky ghost abilities, not the getting chopped in half bit
 4. I'm only half joking on this point.
 If you find yourself surrounded by people that make you think "i'm going to stagnate and be stuck in an unhealthy environment," you should get out while you can.
+5. Example 1: If your friend has an unconventional business idea, the default should be to support them.
+Example 2: If your friend's unconventional business idea is to commit insider trading, you should probably warn them against it.
+Example 3: If your friend's idea is to commit insider trading by beating up someone else in a dark alley to get next quarter revenue numbers, you should probably run away.
+Err on the side of kindness and helping others.
+6. Nothing against Lunchclub and the like, I'm an occasional user of the service.
+7. I can't guarantee that I'll feature them, and will take a look at all suggestions
+8. Technically some could say you're neutral and not long or short.
+But if you think of everyone in the world as forming the market index, and the subset of people you're able to meet as a portfolio, not investing in the subset is like having a negative weight.

 1. The story of my life is people asking me for advice and then